mineubob/Lucent/docs/rules-and-validation.md

                 '!unique:categories'  // Ensure the category exists in the categories table ],
             'tags' => [
-                'min:2',  // At least 2 characters for tags
+                'nullable',
-                'max:255'  // Maximum length for all tags ],
+                'min:2',  // At least 2 characters for tags if provided 'max:255'  // Maximum length for all tags if provided ],
             'status' => [
                 'validate_status'  // Custom validation method for status